semuconsulting/PyGPSClient/README.md

     - Internet access
     - Subscription to relevant MQTT SPARTN location service e.g. u-blox / Thingstream PointPerfect, which should provide the following details:
       - Server e.g. `pp.services.u-blox.com`
-    - Client ID (which can be stored as environment variable `MQTTCLIENTID`)
+      - Client ID (which can be stored in the `"mqttclientid_s":` json configuration file setting or via environment variable `MQTTCLIENTID`)
       - Encryption certificate (`*.crt`) and key (`*.pem`) files.
 If these are placed in the user's HOME directory using the location service's standard naming convention, PyGPSClient will find them automatically.
       - Region code e.g. `us`, `eu`
       - A list of published topics.
 These typically include `/pp/ip/region` (binary SPARTN correction data for the selected region), `/pp/ubx/mga` (UBX MGA AssistNow ephemera data for each constellation) and `/pp/ubx/0236/ip` (UBX RXM-SPARTNKEY messages containing the decryption keys to be uploaded to the GNSS receiver).
       - Python version <= 3.11.
 The [`paho-mqtt-python`](https://github.com/eclipse/paho.mqtt.python) library on which this function depends is not currently fully compatible with Python 3.12.beta releases.

 2. L-BAND Correction (D9* Receiver):

     - SPARTN L-Band correction receiver e.g. u-blox NEO-D9S
     - Suitable Inmarsat L-band antenna and good satellite reception on regional frequency (NB: standard GNSS antenna may not be suitable)
     - Subscription to L-Band location service e.g. u-blox / Thingstream PointPerfect, which should provide the following details:
+      - L-Band frequency
+	  - Search window
+	  - Use Service ID?
+	  - Use Descrambling?
+	  - Use Prescrambling?
+	  - Service ID
+	  - Data Rate
+	  - Descrambler Init
-    - L-Band frequency; Search window; Use_serviceid?; Use_descrambling?; Use_prescrambling?; Service ID; Data Rate; Descrambler Init; Unique Word
+	  - Unique Word

 3. GNSS Receiver:

     - SPARTN-compatible GNSS receiver e.g. u-blox ZED-F9P
     - Subscription to either IP and/or L-Band location service(s) e.g. e.g. u-blox / Thingstream PointPerfect, which should provide the following details:
-    - Current and Next Encryption Keys in hexadecimal format; Valid From dates in YYYYMMDD format (keys normally valid for 4 week period).
+      - Current and Next Encryption Keys in hexadecimal format
+	  - Valid From dates in YYYYMMDD format (keys normally valid for 4 week period).

 **Instructions:**